Kentucky Social Security Disability Attorney

 What Should I Do if My Claim is Denied?

 About 70% of initial SSD claims are denied by the Social Security Administration.
 Do not despair if your claim was not approved the first time around.
 You have the right to appeal the decision, and our Kentucky SSD attorneys can help you review the circumstances surrounding your denial to see how we can help you seek the benefits you need.
 We can also consider other options for benefits if you are ineligible.

 Helping Victims Regain Their Footing After an Accident

 Do you think you are eligible for SSD?
-Call a Kentucky Social Security Disability lawyer at Kirk Law Firm, PLLC today and schedule a free case evaluation.
+Contact a Kentucky Social Security Disability lawyer at Kirk Law Firm, PLLC today and schedule a free case evaluation.
 We would be happy to sit down with you and discuss your case to determine if you are eligible.
-If you are not eligible for this specific type of financial assistance, we can guide you toward other legal alternatives that are better suited for helping you achieve your personal goals and objectives.
+If you do not qualify for this specific type of financial assistance, we can guide you toward other legal alternatives that are better suited for helping you achieve your personal goals and objectives.